iammarcol/RNA-Benchmark/README.md

 ├── FASTA/                        # fasta sequences of single RNA, RNA/RNA and RNA/Protein complexes
 │   ├── single
 │   ├── complex
+├── PDB/
+|   ├── pdb.zip                   # top-ranked predictions
-├── PDB/                          # solved structures in pdb format downloaded from PDB │   ├── true_pdb_complexes.zip
+│   ├── true_pdb_complexes.zip    # solved structures in pdb format downloaded from PDB
 │   ├── true_pdb_single.zip
-├── PRED/
-│   ├── pred_pdb_complexes.zip
-│   ├── pred_pdb_single.zip       # predicted structures for both single RNA and complexes
 ├── MSA/
 │   ├── msas.zip                  # MSAs used to generate structures for both single RNA and complexes ├── meta.csv                      # information about sequences/structures used in the final analysis